pdjr-n2k/ROM106/README.md

 # ROM104 - NMEA 2000 relay output module

-__ROM104__ is an NMEA 2000 relay output module (switchbank) with support for four SPDT output channels.
+__ROM104__ is an NMEA 2000 relay output module which supports four SPDT output channels.

-Each output channel is operates an 8A SPDT latching relay rated at 220VAC or 48VDC maximum.
+Each output channel operates an SPDT latching relay rated at 220VAC/2A or 48VDC/2A maximum.

 The module connects to the host NMEA bus by either a screw terminal block or M12 5-pin circular connector.